-He then worked at the Fraunhofer Institute for Solar In 2009, the Institute of Microengineering was trans-Energy Systems in Germany, where he focused on ferred to EPFL, where Christophe Ballif became an crystalline silicon photovoltaics (monocrystalline and ordinary professor, keeping his laboratory in Neuchâtel. multicrystalline) until 2003, working on various aspects In 2012, he was a founding member of the new PV of hydrogenation, gettering, and metal contact Center within the Swiss Center for Electronics and formation to silicon emitters.
-Microtechnology (CSEM) in Neuchâtel, a first official center in Switzerland dedicated to industrial solar He then joined the Swiss Federal Laboratories for research.
-Now he shares his time between the two Materials Testing and Research (EMPA, Thun, Switzerinstitutions, attempting to find the right synergies land) where he worked on the mechanical properties between more fundamental research at EPFL and of semi-conductors, laser bars and wafer sawing applications at CSEM.
+In 2009, the Institute of Microengineering was transferred to EPFL, where Christophe Ballif became an ordinary professor, keeping his laboratory in Neuchâtel.
+In 2012, he was a founding member of the new PV Center within the Swiss Center for Electronics and Microtechnology (CSEM) in Neuchâtel, a first official center in Switzerland dedicated to industrial solar research.
+Now he shares his time between the two institutions, attempting to find the right synergies between more fundamental research at EPFL and applications at CSEM.